-Prior to starting any commercial or industrial painting project, it’s important to have an accurate cost estimate to get a good idea of what exactly you’ll spend.
-Professional painters should be able to calculate the costs surrounding labor, equipment, materials, and other items.
-Estimates should also remain flexible depending on the specifications of the project.
+It’s important to estimate a commercial or industrial painting job prior to beginning a new project.
+Professional painters should be able to calculate the costs surrounding labor, equipment, materials, and other items, but estimates should also remain flexible depending on the specifications of the project.

 Commercial painting involves the painting of a wide range of commercial buildings, including retail stores, stadiums, airports, and other public locations.
 These projects require a lot more effort and staff than smaller projects such as residential painting.

-Industrial painting also often requires plenty of planning and painters to get the job done in a timely manner, with many aspects of exterior and interior painting to focus on and estimate for prior to beginning.
+Industrial painting also often requires plenty of planning and painters to get the job done in a timely manner.
+It typically involves many aspects of exterior and interior painting to focus on and estimate for prior to beginning.
 Warehouses and other large structures can take a long time to complete, with potential complications occurring that can affect the final price and timing, making it necessary to plan ahead as much as possible.

-How to Price a Commercial Painting Job in Chicago
+How to Estimate a Commercial or Industrial Painting Job in Chicago

-There are various items that you should account for when estimating a commercial or industrial painting job.
+There are a variety items to account for when estimating a commercial or industrial painting job.
 Here are some of the main aspects you’ll need to consider.

 Amount of Paint